EliotTexK/code-snippets/README.md

 Only YOU know exactly how you would describe a piece of code to yourself

-But you must often translate it into "promptese" to expect an LLM to translate it into code
+But you must often translate your ideal description into "promptese" to expect an LLM to translate it into code

+For non-english speakers, I'd imagine this becomes an even bigger issue.
+So much for "natural language" programming

 With snippets/fzf/rg, there is no such translation necessary